 In addition to taking up a collection to contribute to her medical expenses at the two remaining shows this Friday and Saturday, it was decided to add a special performance on Sunday, with all proceeds going toward her care.
 I’m sure it will be an overflow crowd, as she is a lovely and vibrant person, as well as a talented singer.
 The performance will also be live-streamed to the adjoining sports bar to accommodate those who aren’t able to fit into the theater itself.

 The residents of Boquete have a culture of volunteerism and helping those in need, and it’s heartwarming to see everyone rallying to help in this situation.
 A GoFundMe page has been established for donations toward Nicole’s medical expenses.
-If you would like to contribute, here is the link.
 And if you’re a spiritual person, please hold Nicole up in your thoughts and prayers for her complete recovery from this devastating event.
 Thank you!